romanitalian/osheet2xlsx/README.md

   - `{"sheets":[{"name":"S","cells":[[{"t":"n","v":1},{"f":"SUM(A1:B1)"}],...]}]}`
 - If `document.json` is missing, the tool attempts `sheets/*.json`.
 - If nothing matches, text entries under `sheets/` are embedded or a simple archive listing is produced.

+### Binary Format (Synology Office)
+- Binary .osheet files created by Synology Office
+- Automatically detected and parsed
+- Full support for cells, formulas, and formatting
+- Converted to Excel with full fidelity

 ## Progress